Gong vs. Chorus: Which Is Better?

 Gong Forecast replaces gut-feel forecasting with AI predictions grounded in conversation signals.
 Gong Labs research found that only 1% of customer interactions make it into the CRM; Gong captures the rest.
 Its AI Revenue Predictor processes 300+ signals and predicts outcomes with 20% more precision than CRM-only algorithms.

 Chorus has not built comparable standalone modules for engagement, forecasting, or enablement.
 Its deal intelligence covers basic pipeline visibility and risk detection, and its coaching tools (scorecards, Smart Playlists, peer review) remain strong.
-But for teams that want conversation intelligence, engagement, forecasting, and enablement in one system, Gong offers a more complete standalone package.
+For teams that want conversation intelligence, engagement, forecasting, and enablement in a single system, Gong offers a more complete standalone package.

-Gong's expansion into engagement, forecasting, and enablement is notable, but it creates a dependency: Gong doesn't own a B2B contact database.
+Gong's expansion into engagement, forecasting, and enablement is real, but it creates a dependency: Gong does not own a B2B contact database.

 When reps need to find new contacts, verify phone numbers, or understand a prospect's tech stack, Gong relies on third-party partners like LeadIQ, Cognism, and Apollo through its integration marketplace.

 Chorus, by contrast, connects natively to ZoomInfo's database of 500M contacts, 100M companies, and 135M+ verified phone numbers.
-This isn't a third-party integration.
-It's a shared data layer where conversation participants are automatically enriched with verified contact details, company attributes, org charts, and technographics.
+This is not a third-party integration.
+It is a shared data layer where conversation participants are automatically enriched with verified contact details, company attributes, org charts, and technographics.

 For teams already using ZoomInfo for prospecting and data enrichment, Chorus adds conversation intelligence without adding another vendor.
-For teams that don't use ZoomInfo, Chorus's value is more limited, since its integration ecosystem outside ZoomInfo and Salesforce is narrower than Gong's 300+ partner network.
+For teams that do not use ZoomInfo, Chorus's value is more limited, since its integration ecosystem outside ZoomInfo and Salesforce is narrower than Gong's 300+ partner network.
+See a full breakdown of Gong's cost structure in the Gong pricing breakdown, and a broader look at alternatives in Gong alternatives.

 ZoomInfo connects conversations to the full go-to-market picture